ivandotv/onion-compose/README.md

 ![Codecov](https://img.shields.io/codecov/c/gh/ivandotv/onion-compose)
 [![GitHub license](https://img.shields.io/github/license/ivandotv/onion-compose)](https://github.com/ivandotv/onion-compose/blob/main/LICENSE)

-Simple function inspired by [koa compose](https://github.com/koajs/compose) the difference is that it accepts any number of arguments as opposed to `koa-compose` which accepts only one argument.
+Simple function inspired by [koa compose](https://github.com/koajs/compose) the difference is that it accepts any number of arguments as opposed to original which accepts only one argument.

 ## Install